batihankota/selenium-core-x/README.md

 ## Contributing

-Thank you for considering contributing to my project!
 Here are some guidelines to help you get started:

 ### Reporting Bugs

-If you encounter a bug while using my project, please open an issue on my issue tracker.
+If you encounter a bug while using this project, please open an issue on my issue tracker.
 Include as much detail as possible, including steps to reproduce the bug, expected behavior, and actual behavior.

 ### Submitting Feature Requests

-We welcome feature requests!
-Please open an issue on my issue tracker and describe the feature you would like to see added to the project.
-Provide as much detail as possible to help us understand your request.
+I welcome feature requests!
+Please open an issue on your issue tracker and describe the feature you would like to see added to the project.
+Provide as much detail as possible to help me understand your request.

 ### Making Code Contributions